Aurelien-Gg/Cryo-pip/README.md

 sudo dnf clean all
 sudo dnf -y install cuda-toolkit-12-6
 ```
-2. You will need to create a python environment (here we name it "cryocare_11") and install Cryocare in it https://pypi.org/project/cryoCARE/  (type these in terminal):
+2. You will need to create a python environment (here we name it "cryocare_11") and install Tensorflow and CryoCARE in it https://pypi.org/project/cryoCARE/  (type these in terminal):
 ```
 conda create -n cryocare_11 python=3.8 cudatoolkit=11.0 cudnn=8.0 -c conda-forge
 conda activate cryocare_11